NguyenNhatTruong03/NguyenNhatTruong03.github.io/content/3-Setup-S3/3.1-Setup-S3-Static-web/_index.md

 Configure the policy for the bucket using the **Policy generator** feature.

 {{% notice note %}}
+AWS Policy Generator is a tool that lets you create policies that control access to Amazon Web Services (AWS) products and resources.

 Before selecting **Policy generator**, you need to copy **Bucket ARN**
 {{% /notice %}}

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n6.png)

-Configure to create a policy for the bucket.
+To create a policy for the bucket, in Step 1, select **S3 Bucket Policy**, in addition, you can create policies for SQS, VPC, IAM and SNS depending on the type of server that you need to perform.

+In Step 2 - Principal, we set the value to * to allow all sources to access the bucket.

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n7.png)